kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 | `policies` | list| Specifies one or more policy contracts with custom functions to execute at marmalade functions
 | `creation-guard` | guard | Specifies the temporary guard—for example, a keyset—used to generate the token identifier.
 This guard isn't stored and ensure that only the  owner of the creation key can create a specific token identifier.

+When you submit the `create-token` transaction, the `policy-manager.enforce-init` function calls the `policy:enforce-init` function in the stored token policies and the function is executed.

 To create a token with this function:

 - Generate a unique `token-id` by calling `(ledger.create-token-id details creation-guard)`
 - Create the token by calling `(ledger.create-token ... creation-guard)`

+### Capabilities

-  The `create-token` transaction must include the `TOKEN` capability signed with the keyset `creation-guard` that you used to generate the token identifier.
+The `create-token` transaction must include the `CREATE-TOKEN` capability signed with the keyset `creation-guard` that you used to generate the token identifier.

-When you submit the `create-token` transaction, the `policy-manager.enforce-init` function calls the `policy:enforce-init` function in the stored token policies and the function is executed.
+The `create-token` transaction also requires the `marmalade-v2.collection-policy-v1.TOKEN-COLLECTION` capability if you apply the collection-policy to create token.

+Required capabilities and parameters for the `create-token` function:
+- marmalade-v2.ledger.CREATE-TOKEN
+  - id
+- marmalade-v2.collection-policy-v1.TOKEN-COLLECTION
+  - collection-id
+  - token-id

 ## mint